laserpilot/Installation_Up_4evr/README.md

 fi
 ```

+[Here](ScriptExamples/KeepOpen.sh) is an example file with the above.

 You would take the above, paste it into a text file, and replace Twitter.app and the path to the .app with your own custom values.
 Please note that shell scripts can open the .app files and don't need to be pointed to the `Contents/MacOS` file that that launchd.plist's do.

 Save that file as something like “KeepTwitterOpen.sh” and keep it next to your application or somewhere convenient.
 You can test it by opening terminal and typing `sh` and pasting the path to the file.